-For now, your centerboard should always be down.
+For now, your centerboard should always be down (the handle should be back, towards the tail of the board).
 You only need to raise it when you reach high speeds at which point the centerboard causes instability.
-Yof the edges of the board to keep it from slipping sideways.
+You can sail upwind without a centerboard if you dig in (partially sink) one of the edges of the board to keep it from slipping sideways.
+Remember that when you graduate to higher performance boards that don't have centerboards, and the wind drops to a few piddly knots, you can make better progress upwind by digging in the upwind edge of your board to act like a centerboard.